savelyev-an/teleport/rfd/0079-oidc-joining.md

 ## Why

-This feature allows us to reduce the friction involved in adding many new nodes to Teleport on a variety of platforms.
+This feature reduces the friction involved in adding many new nodes to Teleport on a variety of platforms.
 This is also more secure, as the user does not need to distribute a token which is liable to exfilitration.

 Whilst multiple providers offer OIDC identities to workloads running on their platform, we will start by targetting GCP GCE since this represents a large portion of the market.
 However, the work towards this feature will also enable us to simply add other providers that support OIDC such as: